dr-jam/FactoryExercise/README.md

 * to implement tables and equations (as given by designers) as game procedures and logic

 ### Grading
 The points distribution for the stages totals 70 points and can be found in the table below.
-The remaining 30 points are for your peer-review of another student's submission.
+The remaining 30 points are for your peer review of another student's submission.

 | Stage | Points |
 |:-----:|:------:|